-Detail any ONE-TIME resource requests that are not included in your regular program or unit operating "B" budget, including reallocation of existing resources (physical, human, financial).
-Note that CTE programs seeking future funding via UHCC System Perkins proposals must reference their ARPD Section 4.
+Detail any special, one-time or personnel resource requests in the categories listed in the table below that are not included in your regular program or unit operating "B" budget.

+\Note: CTE programs seeking future funding via UHCC System Perkins proposals must reference their ARPD Section 4.
 Action Plan and this ARPD Section 5.
 Resource Implications to be eligible for funding.